valentinvl1/vexa/README.md

 To see examples of projects built using the Vexa API, including our example client and other community contributions, please see the [BUILT-WITH-VEXA.md](BUILT-WITH-VEXA.md) file.

+> 💫 If you're building with Vexa, we'd love your support!
+[Star our repo](https://github.com/Vexa-ai/vexa/stargazers) to help us reach 500 stars.

 ### Features:
 - **Real-time multilingual transcription** supporting **99 languages** with **Whisper**
 - **Real-time translation** across all 99 supported languages